Orange (colour): 18th and 19th century

 In the 18th century, orange was sometimes used to depict the robes of Pomona, the goddess of fruitful abundance; her name came from the pomon, the Latin word for fruit.
 Oranges themselves became more common in northern Europe, thanks to the 17th-century invention of the heated greenhouse, a building type which became known as an orangerie.
-The French artist Jean-Honoré Fragonard depicted an allegorical figure of "inspiration" dressed in orange.
+The French artist Jean-Honoré Fragonard depicted an allegorical figure of inspiration dressed in orange.

 In 1797 a French scientist Louis Vauquelin discovered the mineral crocoite, or lead chromate, which led in 1809 to the invention of the synthetic pigment chrome orange.
-Other synthetic pigments, cobalt red, cobalt yellow, and cobalt orange, the last made from cadmium sulfide plus cadmium selenide, soon followed.
+Other synthetic pigments, cobalt red, cobalt yellow, and cobalt orange, the last made from cadmium sulphide plus cadmium selenide, soon followed.
 These new pigments, plus the invention of the metal paint tube in 1841, made it possible for artists to paint outdoors and to capture the colours of natural light.

-In Britain orange became highly popular with the Pre-Raphaelites and with history painters.
+In Britain, orange became highly popular with the Pre-Raphaelites and with history painters.
 The flowing red-orange hair of Elizabeth Siddal, a prolific model and the wife of painter Dante Gabriel Rossetti, became a symbol of the Pre-Raphaelite movement.
 Lord Leighton, the president of the Royal Academy, produced Flaming June, a painting of a sleeping young woman in a bright orange dress, which won wide acclaim.
-Albert Joseph Moore painted festive scenes of Romans wearing orange cloaks brighter than any the Romans ever likely wore.
+Albert Joseph Moore painted festive scenes of Romans wearing orange cloaks brighter than any of the Romans ever likely wore.
 In the United States, Winslow Homer brightened his palette with vivid oranges.

 In France, painters took orange in an entirely different direction.
 In 1872 Claude Monet painted Impression, Sunrise, a tiny orange sun and some orange light reflected on the clouds and water in the centre of a hazy blue landscape.
-This painting gave its name to the impressionist movement.
+This painting gave its name to the Impressionist movement.